 Data points and insights

-After two years of research on mostly the U.S. news media ecosystem, we got to build a database of media organizations of all shapes and sizes.
-Our precious, hand-crafted data set comprises more than twelve hundred (1,200+) media entities, with almost eleven thousand (11,000) individual data points.
+After researching mostly the U.S. news media ecosystem for two years, we built a database of media organizations of all shapes and sizes.
+Our precious, hand-crafted data set comprises over twelve hundred (1,200+) media entities, with almost eleven thousand (11,000) individual data points.

 Not only that, but we also keep track of existing relationships in our records.
 For example, we can tell that the Iowa Capital Dispatch is part of States Newsroom, a nonprofit media group, or that The Atlanta Voice is a member of the Institute for Nonprofit News and LION Publishers.